 |Tomb location:||Buried in same grave as Halley (see above)|

+In the time between Halley being buried in 1742 and Pond joining him in the same grave in 1836, the church of St Margaret was largely rebuilt.
 The original church of St Margaret was of medieval origin.
 By the start of the nineteenth century, it was in a poor state of repair.
 Apart from part of the tower, it was pulled down in 1813 to make way for a new building on the same site.
 This was designed by Joseph Gwilt and incorporated the original tower in modified form.
 Gwilt’s church was built on the old foundations and like its predecessor suffered from structural problems.
-The population of Lee grew rapidly after the church was build and it was soon apparent that a much larger church was needed.
+The population of Lee grew rapidly after the church was built and it was soon apparent that a much larger church was needed.
 Most of Gwilt’s church was demolished on 31 May 1841 having been replaced by the present larger church which was built on the opposite side of the road and constructed between 1839–41 to the designs of John Brown.
 The new church was later altered by the architect James Brooks during the last quarter of the nineteenth century.
 The current church is grade II* listed whilst the ruined tower of the previous two churches is grade II listed.

-Halley’s wife predeceased him and was buried at Lee on 14 February 1736 (the burial register records her as ‘Elizabeth wife of Dr Edmund Halley’).
+Halley’s wife predeceased him and was buried at Lee on 14 February 1736 (the burial register (preserved in the Lewisham Local History Archives) records her as ‘Elizabeth wife of Dr Edmund Halley’).
 His son died in 1840 and was buried at sea.
 We know that the reason why Halley was subsequently buried at Lee was because his will (which was written on 18 June 1736) stated his wish to be buried in the same grave as his wife.
 What we do not know, is why his wife was buried at Lee rather than in the home parish of St Alphege’s in Greenwich.

 In all, five members of the Halley family are buried together in the same grave.
 This suggests a degree of pre-planning on Halley’s part, (as does the way that the inscriptions were laid out).
 Such a grave, would typically consist of a brick lined shaft with the bodies arranged in pairs in three layers, with the coffins in the upper layers being supported by pairs of iron bars fixed into the brickwork to separate them from the ones below.
 Such a grave would take time to prepare and perhaps one could not be provided in time at St Alphege’s (whose burial ground had been extended in 1716), but could be provided at Lee (where the last burial had taken place some two months before Mary died).
 Whatever the reason, for their interment at Lee, the Halleys were certainly not alone in coming from outside the parish.
 Of the ten individuals buried at Lee in the previous twelve months, just two appear to have been living within the parish.
 In those days, the church at Lee was in a tranquil open countryside setting whilst St Alphege’s was at the heart of all the hustle and bustle in Greenwich.